Our commitment to Responsible Research Assessment

 In May 2020, the University established a Responsible and Fair Approaches to Research Assessment Task and Finish Group to explore how we could best integrate responsible and fair metrics principles and practices into our research environment.
 This Group oversaw the first couple of years of our work on responsible metrics.
 Leadership and oversight of activity has now been subsumed within our Open Research Board (ORB).

-The ORB is chaired by the Pro-Vice-Chancellor for Research.
-She is supported on the Group by academic colleagues drawn from all Colleges and professional services staff drawn from Library Services, Research Strategy and Services Division, Legal Services and University of Birmingham Enterprise.
+The ORB is chaired by the DPVC for Research Integrity and Governance.
+He is supported on the Group by academic colleagues drawn from all Colleges and professional services staff drawn from Library Services, Research Strategy and Services Division, Legal Services and University of Birmingham Enterprise.

 We have designated Elizabeth Westlake as the University’s Responsible Research Assessment Officer, to support the delivery of the RRA action plan and facilitate the use of responsible research metrics at the University.